Rational1ty/mirror-encrypt/README.md

     - You can enter numbers (1-9) to represent a group of spaces
     - Ex: `/\/7/\` translates to `/\/       /\`
 2. From a file
-    - You can create your own mirror fields by using notepad or any other simple text editor
+    - You can create your own mirror fields by using notepad or any other text editor
-    - If you make your own, make sure that the field is exactly 13 x 13 characters (you can check by pressing `ctrl + a` – it should highlight a blue rectangle.
+    - If you make your own, make sure that the field is exactly 13 × 13 characters (you can check by pressing `ctrl + a` – it should highlight a blue rectangle.
 If there are any areas that aren't highlighted, fill them in with spaces)
     - Save it as a `.txt` file in the `assets/user/` folder
     - When running the program, you can load saved mirror fields by entering the filename when prompted